 LONG ABSTRACT:

 The craniotomy is a commonly performed procedure to expose the brain for in vivo experiments.
 In mouse research, most labs utilize a small craniotomy, typically 3 mm x 3 mm.
 This protocol introduces a method for creating a substantially larger 7 mm x 6 mm cranial window exposing most of a cerebral hemisphere over the mouse temporal and parietal cortices (e.g., bregma 2.5-4.5 mm, lateral 0-6 mm).
-To perform this surgery, the head must be tilted approximately 30° and a majority of the temporal muscle must be retracted.
-Due to the large amount of bone removal, this procedure is intended only for acute experiments with the animal anesthetized throughout the surgery.
+To perform this surgery, the head must be tilted approximately 30° and much of the temporal muscle must be retracted.
+Due to the large amount of bone removal, this procedure is intended only for acute experiments with the animal anesthetized throughout the surgery and experiment.

 The main advantage of this innovative large lateral cranial window is to provide simultaneous access to both medial and lateral areas of the cortex.
 This large unilateral cranial window can be used to study the neural dynamics between cells, as well as between different cortical areas by combining multi-electrode electrophysiological recordings, imaging of neuronal activity (e.g., intrinsic or extrinsic imaging), and optogenetic stimulation.
 Additionally, this large craniotomy also exposes a large area of cortical blood vessels, allowing for direct manipulation of the lateral cortical vasculature.